Volumetrics-io/mrjs/README.md

 ```
 ## Built-in Physics Engine

-Rapier.js is fully integrated out of the box, and powers hand interactions through collision detection, but can also support other common features such as:
+Rapier.js is fully integrated out of the box.
+We use it to power collision based hand-interactions, but ot also support other common features such as:

 - Gravity
 - Rag doll physics